 Before your scan, your doctor will let you know if you need to avoid eating, drinking or taking certain medications.
 Wear warm, comfortable clothes without zippers or metal.
 You may be asked to change into a gown.

-The PET scanner is shaped like a large ring or doughnut.
-You will lie on a padded table that slowly moves into the machine for the scan.
+The PET scanner is shaped like a large ring.
+You will lie on a padded exam table that slowly moves into the machine for the scan.
 You need to stay very still during this time.
+The scan takes about 30 minutes.

 If you feel nervous about tight spaces, let your doctor know ahead of time.
 They may give you medicine to help you feel more relaxed.